comicrelief/engineering-handbook/frontend/coding-standards.md

 # Coding Standards
 ***

-The aim for our frontend coding standards is to achieve the following goals,
+The aim for our frontend coding standards is to achieve the following goals:

 * simple, clean, readable
 * modular / component approach - always consider reusability and portability